RCA Studio B: Historic landmark

 In 1977, the studio was made available to the Country Music Hall of Fame for tours, and in 1992 it was donated to the Country Music Hall of Fame by the late Dan Maddox.
 Until 2001, it was operated as an attraction when the new home for the Hall of Fame was built in downtown Nashville.
 From 2001 to 2011 the studio was co-operated by the Country Music Hall of Fame and Belmont University's Mike Curb College of Entertainment and Music Business program, which utilized the studio to teach students basic techniques of analog recording.

 In 2012, the National Park Service listed RCA Studio B on the National Register of Historic Places.
 The same year, operation shifted solely to the Country Music Hall of Fame and Museum, which offers daily scheduled tours of the studio.
+In 2002, the Mike Curb Family Foundation purchased the studio and leased it in perpetuity to the Country Music Hall of Fame and Museum for $1 per year, funding an exterior renovation and an interior restoration to its historic appearance as a working analog recording studio.

 Production style

 Bradley Studios, RCA Studio B, and later RCA Studio A, were essential locations to the development of the "Nashville Sound."
 Chet Atkins and the production team at RCA Studio B, notably Steve Sholes, Owen Bradley, Bob Ferguson, and Bill Porter produced studio recordings in the Nashville Sound style, a sophisticated style characterized by background vocals and strings.
 The Nashville Sound both revived the popularity of country music and helped establish Nashville's reputation as an international recording center, with these three studios at the center of what would become known as Music Row.
+Studio B was also where the Nashville number system, a chord-chart shorthand notation using numbers rather than notes to speed transposition and session work, was refined by Neil Matthews of the Jordanaires and Charlie McCoy.